Skip to main content

 Each tool has different strengths.
 The competency that matters is understanding agentic workflows — the specific tool is secondary.

-What Practitioners Need to Learn
+What Engineers Need to Learn

 Agentic coding requires a different set of competencies than traditional development: